Ask us a question:

 The Federal Parent PLUS Loan is a great alternative to supplement your student's financial aid if additional funds are needed.
 The PLUS loan has simple interest and a low fixed interest rate that is available to parents of dependent students.
 Repayment begins 60 days after the first disbursement or may be deferred to 6 months after the student graduates or drops below half-time.
 The maximum amount available is determined by subtracting all financial aid the student is receiving from the Cost of Attendance.
 A separate Federal Direct Plus Loan application must be submitted to the Office of Financial Aid.
 No other lenders' forms are accepted; please download the proper forms below.

 The State of Florida offers a number of non-need scholarships to freshmen.
-These include: Florida Academic Scholars, Florida Top Scholars, Florida Medallion Scholar, Robert Byrd Scholarship, Chappie James Scholarship, and the Gold Seal Vocational Scholarship.
+These include: Florida Academic Scholars, Florida Top Scholars, and the Florida Medallion Scholar.

 Financial aid programs sponsored by the State of Florida which involve submission of an application to Flagler College are outlined in the following paragraphs: